moroshani/webassist/README.md

 ## Usage

-1. Access the admin interface at `/admin` to manage pages
+1. Access the admin interface at `/admin` to manage links
-2. View all pages at `/pages/`
+2. View all links at `/sites/`
 3. Use the "Fetch PSI" button to get performance reports
 4. View detailed reports and metrics in the reports section